MDK-Packs/Documentation/Generic_Debug/README.md

 ### Watchpoints

 **Watchpoints** can be thought of as conditional (access) breakpoints.
 Most Armv7-M and Armv8-M based processors have four data comparators.
 Since each watchpoint uses two comparators, you can configure two of them.
 The [Logic Analyzer](#logic-analyzer) uses the same comparators in its operations.
 This means in μVision you must have two variables free in the Logic Analyzer to use watchpoints.
-Currently, μVision supports only one Watchpoint.
+Currently, μVision supports only one watchpoint.

 **Configure Watchpoint**